 Latest Updates and Resources

-Although the KCHD will not send a daily health screener, we ask that all parents screen their child for symptoms each day before going to school.
-Symptomatic students must be kept home.
+We ask that all parents screen their child for symptoms each day before going to school.
+Symptomatic students should be kept home.
 Keeping sick students home is our most powerful strategy to keep COVID-19 out of our school.
 At this time individual schools will not require screeners.

 Does your child have ANY of the following symptoms?